9 Horrifying Delaware Stories You Didn’t Learn About In History Class

 Most of the time, when you hear about Delaware history, you hear about war heroes, colonial surveys, railroad towns, and of course, the elaborate estates of the Du Ponts.
 However, not all of our history is peaceful and calm.
 These horrifying Delaware stories prove that even the smallest of states can hold big, dark secrets.
 They’re so troubling in fact, that many of them sound more like Delaware ghost stories; you won’t want to believe that they’re in fact true.
 How many of the following troubling stories had you heard?

 Patty Cannon lived in the Seaford area in the early 1800s.
 She was an illegal slave trader, involved in the kidnapping of both free and enslaved African Americans.
 She became notorious for her illegal activity, including murder, crime, and theft, and striking fear into the hearts of Americans.
 In 1829, she was arrested on charges of murder.
 When she arrived to be held in jail in Georgetown, she took poison and killed herself in the cell.
 In a weird twist, she was buried outside and eventually exhumed when the land was undergoing renovation.
-A police officer took her skull as a souvenir, and you can visit it (if you dare) at the Dover Public Library.
+A police officer took her skull as a souvenir, and you were once able to visit it at the Dover Public Library.

 Woodburn, the Governor's Mansion, is one of the most haunted places in Delaware.
 It was the home of a Quaker man named Dan Cowgill.
 When Cowgill owned the spot, it was a stop on the Underground Railroad.
 One night, a group of slave raiders came to the mansion.
 As they were chased away, one caught himself in a tree and hanged until his death.
 Read more about the Ghosts of Woodburn here.